 Typically, for fund services businesses the minimum level of cover for PII and D&O insurance is calculated by reference to the assets under management of the underlying fund and may be obtained in separate policies or in a blended policy.

 The JFSC is considering the current requirements of each of the Codes in respect of the limits of indemnity, to ensure they remain appropriate.
 However, it falls on the board of each relevant entity to ensure that their PII cover is adequate and sufficient.

 Insurance brokers would naturally be the first point of contact when considering any insurance required and Ocorian can assist with all administrative matters, making introductions to well-regarded insurance brokers in the event further assistance is needed.
-Contact our representatives to discuss how Ocorian could help you.
+Contact our fund services team to discuss how Ocorian could help you.